A Beautiful Morning: Year-end charts

+Certifications

 Other versions

 Renée Geyer covered the song on her album Dedicated (2007).

 In other media

+A modified version for this song was used by McDonald's during the late 80's "America's Morning Place" commercial series.

 The song is featured in a Scrubs episode, at the start of a season 6 episode with Zach Braff, who plays J.D., dancing to it.
 It was also featured at the end of a second-season episode of The Greatest American Hero, in which Ralph had to disarm a nuclear missile.
 It was also featured in the movie Kingpin immediately following the scene that shows how Roy got his rubber hand.

 The song was featured during the 1969 college graduation scene in The First Wives Club.
 It was also used in the 1993 movie A Bronx Tale opening the racetrack scene, as well as on Arrow at the end of the eighteenth episode of the fifth season, titled "Disbanded".

 The song was also featured in season 3 episode 14 and season 5 episode 1 of The King of Queens.
 Sugar Pine 7 used it in the episode of the same name from their webseries Alternative Lifestyle in 2017.
 The song's opening lines featured prominently in a 2002 TV commercial for the (since-recalled) pain reliever Vioxx, which opens with an idyllic clip of former Olympic champion figure skater Dorothy Hamill, skating on a pond amid bright sunshine.

+The song was used in The Simpsons episode Eternal Moonshine of the Simpson Mind (season 19, episode 9) during a fake telephone commercial.

+It was also used with a cover in Bounce fabric softener ad campaign in the 1990s.

+The song was used in a documentary of football club AFC Ajax about their 5-1 win over Liverpool F.C. in 1966.